avastmick/intro-computers-python/Lesson-1.md

 ## Outcomes

+- **All**
-- **All** will know that computers automate work and that code instructs a computer
+    + will know that code tells a computer to do work
+    + and know what syntax is
+- **Most**
-- **Most** will know how to write simple "Hello World" code in Python and save it to a file to reuse
+    + will know how to write simple "Hello World" code in Python
+    + and save it to a file to reuse
-- **A few** will be able to fix errors in their code
+- **A few**
+    + will be able to fix errors in their code
-- **Some** will add to their code and do more in Python and solve logical problems in the code
+    + will add to their code and solve logical problems in the code

 # Computers